 In External research, you should first start with Harvard Business School’s website.
 Research on the program you are planning to apply for (2- year MBA, executive program, HBX, Doctoral programs).
 Look at the facts and figures of their MBA program, Alumni, research and their campus & culture.
 HBS boasts about their diverse classrooms.
 Take a look at the Harvard Business School (HBS) class profile, and employment reports to learn more.

 If you are planning to take the GMAT, we can help you with a personalized study plan and give you access to quality online content to prepare.
 Write to us at firstname.lastname@example.org.
-We are the most reviewed GMAT prep company on gmatclub with 1855+ reviews (as on Nov 6, 2019).
-Why don’t you take a free trial and judge it for yourself?
+We are the most reviewed GMAT prep company on gmatclub with 1875+ reviews.
+Why don’t you take a free trial and judge for yourself?

 Review the profile of people who made it to Harvard Business School.
 There is a chance that you might feel that you are not as accomplished as those people are.
 That’s because they have presented their profile better than most individuals.
 And even if you stumble upon profiles of extraordinary individuals, just aspire to be better than them.
 It’s never too late to start.

 When you have researched LinkedIn profiles, it’s time to contact them.
 Remember, they are busy people so they might take some time to respond.
 The idea is to contact lots of different people from diverse backgrounds and get their advice on your profile.
 Some people might not respond, so make sure you contact a lot of people.
 A few of them will surely give you sound advice, and you’ll feel the worth of this exercise.